-Below is a list of popular topics that Ted has spoken on.
-You can choose a topic from the list or contact Ted to customize your own!
+Below is a list of popular topics that Ted routinely delivers.
+You can choose a topic from the list below or contact Ted to customize your own presentation.

 Note: Unless indicated, the topics listed below are 1 hour in length.
 To build a course, I use these “instructional bricks” to create a multi-hour course of instruction.
 For example, “You’re In Charge Now!” is a course that I have built for new leaders that includes teams, teamwork, professionalism, communication, and mistakes to avoid—much of the content from the topics listed below.